Flux-balance laws in scalar self-force theory: Equations of motion

 \section{Equations of motion}

 The body whose motion we wish to determine follows a curve $\gamma(\varepsilon)$, parameterized by proper time $\tau$, with a parameter $\varepsilon$ that we use to track the scale of small perturbations.
 The fundamental equation that we are concerned with is the following:\footnote{Apart from a minus sign, this equation agrees with Eq.~17.50 of~\cite{Poisson2011}.
 This minus sign is such that Eq.~\eqref{eqn:ret_eom} does \emph{not} have a minus sign (compare with the discussion of scalar self force in~\cite{Harte2014}).
-Note that there should also be a factor of $4\pi$ present in Eq.~\eqref{eqn:ret_eom}, comparing to Eq.~12.1 of~\cite{Poisson2011}; this factor, however, can simply be absorbed into the definitions of the Green's functions $G^{\rm R} (x, x')$ and $G^+ (x, x')$.}
+Choosing to have or not have this minus sign is equivalent to changing the sign of the scalar charge in all expressions.
+Note that there should also be a factor of $4\pi$ present in Eq.~\eqref{eqn:ret_eom}, comparing to Eq.~12.1 of~\cite{Poisson2011}.
+By dropping this factor, we are choosing to use a rationalized system of units (see the preface to~\cite{Heaviside1894}) for the scalar field, and so this factor of $4\pi$ appears in the Green's functions $G^{\rm R} (x, x')$ and $G^+ (x, x')$, or generally in solutions to the field equations, instead of the field equations themselves.}

 where

 and

 We use the overdot (as in $\dot{\gamma}^a$) to represent differentiation with respect to proper time.
 Below, for brevity, we denote by $\gamma$ the ``background'' curve $\gamma(\varepsilon)|_{\varepsilon = 0}$, and more generally places where an expected $\varepsilon$ argument is dropped indicates that the equation holds when $\varepsilon = 0$.